- Industrial Networks

 All contributions must list the contributor, date, which Local, Network or individual it has been submitted by, and all those to whom it has been sent at the top.
 If no submissions are received for a given section, the section should simply read [no submissions], serving as a placeholder and reminder to members that the IB is the right place to look for such information.

 6b) SF Calendar

 The SF website includes a calendar of public and internal events.
-National events (including deadlines for conference submissions) should be submitted to the website by the national secretary (but may be delegated), while other events will be added by locals and networks.
+Federal events (including deadlines for conference submissions) should be submitted to the website by the Federal Secretary (but may be delegated), while other events will be added by locals and networks.
 The Media Collective will add submission deadlines and publication dates for our publications.
 The upcoming events from the calendar will be included in the IB.

 6c) Informal channels of communication